maurimiranda/maurimiranda.github.io/README.md

 #### Ceres Imaging | August 2022 - November 2023

-As part of the engineering management my main goal is to grow a healthy and collaborative team.
+As part of the engineering management my main goal was to grow a healthy and collaborative team.
-I do my best to keep everyone happy and productive by resolving conflicts, organizing team building activities, assisting with career development and helping engineers achieve their own personal and professional goals.
+I did my best to keep everyone happy and productive by resolving conflicts, organizing team building activities, assisting with career development and helping engineers achieve their own personal and professional goals.
-I also interact with other teams to define new requirements, feature development and process improvement.
+I also interacted with other teams to define new requirements, feature development and process improvement.

-Trying to keep in touch with the code as much as possible I do some architecture and development of features/tools/prototypes, mostly related with GIS.
+Trying to keep in touch with the code as much as possible I did some architecture and development of features/tools/prototypes, mostly related with GIS.

 _PostgreSQL/PostGIS, GDAL, Mapnik, MapboxGL, React, Node, Python, Django_